knative/specs/specs/eventing/control-plane.md

 ### Channel Lifecycle

-A Channel represents an Addressable endpoint (i.e. it has as `status.address.url` field) which can receive, store, and forward events to multiple recipients (Subscriptions).
+A Channel represents an Addressable endpoint (i.e. it MUST have a `status.address.url` field) which can receive, store, and forward events to multiple recipients (Subscriptions).
 Subscriptions are associated with a Channel based on the `spec.channel` field on the Subscription; it is expected that the